BasanthPR/AWS-VPC-Flow-Logs-Parser/README.md

 - 1 = ICMP (and so on).

 ### 2. Understanding the Lookup Table
-We are given a CSV file with three columns:
+A CSV file with three columns:

 dstport,protocol,tag